oliveirajv/football-league/README.md

-# Soccer-league
+# Soccer League

- See soccer teams, player of these teams, matches, goals and much more.
+ See CRUD of soccer teams, CRUD of players from these teams, matches, goals and much more.